justlark/lark.gay/site/content/log/where-is-furry.md

 Furry isn't just a fandom; it's a counterculture.
 It's disproportionately queer and neurodivergent.
-It's a haven for people too weird to fit in; cringe culture broadly shuns furries[^1]--sufficiently weird as to trigger secondhand embarrassment.
-As my friend Loaf [puts it](https://kero.gay/blog_posts/furry):
-"being a furry is being gay for gay people".
+It's a haven for people too weird to fit in; cringe culture broadly shuns furries[^1] as so weird as to trigger secondhand embarrassment.
+As my friend Loaf [puts it](https://kero.gay/blog_posts/furry): "being a furry is being gay for gay people".
 By adopting the label, furries are choosing to own that identity.

 I'm furry not because I'm an animal person, but because I choose to adopt the label and everything that comes with it.
 The way I present in public reflects